openstack-archive/fuel-specs/specs/9.0/support-sriov.rst

 * Information whether interface is SR-IOV capable

-* Visual controls to enable SR-IOV, and to input how much virtual functions should be initialized on the interface
+* Visual controls to enable SR-IOV and configure additional parameters:

+  * Input how many virtual functions should be initialized on the interface
+  * Input physical network name for `pci_passthrough_whitelist` configuration in Nova.
+Defaults to `physnet2`

 The following validation should be done in both UI and API:

 * In case of VLAN segmentation it should be possible to assign Private network to any NIC (with or without SR-IOV support).
+Physical network name should be equal to `physnet2`, other names are not allowed (in UI this text field should be disabled in such case, API should give 4xx reply)
 * In case of tunneling segmentation it should be possible to assign Private (mesh) network only to NIC where SR-IOV is not enabled.
 * SR-IOV can be enabled on SR-IOV capable interfaces where no networks are assigned.
-In such case a warning should be shown that only NIC with Private network on it is going to be configured in Nova.
+Physical network name could be set to any name, defaults to `physnet2`
 * SR-IOV enabled interface(s) cannot be part of a bond

+The following validation is needed in UI only:

+* In case Operator specifies physical network name not equal to `physnet2`, a warning should be shown that only `physnet2` is going to be configured by Fuel in Neutron.
+Configuration of other physical networks is up to Operator or plugin.
+Fuel will just configure appropriate `pci_passthrough_whitelist` option in nova.conf for such interface and physical networks

 The proposed change to Node Interfaces configuration screen will look like this: